 Blackhawk Technical College policy on the privacy of records and releasing information follows the directives outlined in FERPA, the federal law governing the protection of educational records.
 Registered students will be notified of this policy on an annual basis.
-Others can find the policy in the BTC Catalog, on the BTC website, or may obtain a copy of the policy upon request from the College.
+The policy is also on the BTC website or may obtain a copy of the policy upon request from the College.